Ireland’s Simon Harris pays tribute to resilience of Ukrainian people

 It is part of the UNHCR Core Homes Project, which is on target to build 300 prefab homes for families whose previous homes were destroyed.

+Irish funding will be used to build 50 prefab homes in the Kyiv region at a cost of 1.5 million euro (£1.26 million).

+Mr Harris said the Anisimovs had a “lifetime of memories taken from them” when their home was destroyed.

-Mr Harris said he was sorry about what had happened and told Mrs Anisimov: “The whole of Europe wants to do everything it can to help the people of Ukraine
+He said he was sorry about what had happened and told Mrs Anisimov: “The whole of Europe wants to do everything it can to help the people of Ukraine.

 “While the war is here, it is an attack on all of our values.”